-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Tidebit consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the top crypto exchanges out there, so that you can find the right one for you.
+This review of Tidebit consists of four parts: general info, fees, deposit methods and security.

-Tidebit is a Hong Kong cryptocurrency exchange.
-There are many cryptocurrency exchanges based in Hong Kong, more than in most other countries in the world.
-Hong Kong is in a way the Mecca of cryptocurrency trading.
-A non-exhaustive list of competitors to this exchange on its home turf is Binance, Bit-Z, KuCoin and BitFlip.
+Tidebit is a Hong Kong crypto exchange.
+There are many exchanges based in Hong Kong, more than in most other countries in the world.
+Hong Kong is in a way the Mecca of crypto trading.
+A non-exhaustive list of competitors to this exchange on its home turf is Binance, Bit-Z and KuCoin.

-A big difference between Tidebit and Binance, KuCoin and Bit-Z, however, is that Tidebit does not allow crypto-to-crypto trading.
+A big difference between Tidebit and other exchanges, however, is that Tidebit does not allow crypto-to-crypto trading.
 So if you’re interested in depositing cryptocurrency, you need to look elsewhere (use the Exchange Finder to find an exchange for you).

 On 24 June 2019, Tidebit launched its new design of its mobile trading interface.
 Tidebit’s trading platform has for some time also been available through mobile use and with the new interface, many users have switched to using the platform on mobile instead of via desktop.